Eight-hour gap in Trump's records on day of riot

 The committee investigating the January 6, 2021, riot has identified a gap in records that stretches a little after 11am to about 7pm that day and involves White House calls, according to two people familiar with the matter.

-Trump didn't comment , but attention surrounding the gap comes alongside a separate potential legal and political headache for the Republican ex-president — the recovery earlier this year of 15 boxes, including records containing classified information from Trump's White House tenure, from his Mar-a-Lago vacation home in Florida.
+Trump has not commented but attention surrounding the gap comes alongside a separate potential legal and political headache for the Republican ex-president — the recovery earlier this year of 15 boxes, including records containing classified information from Trump's White House tenure, from his Mar-a-Lago vacation home in Florida.

 The law was passed in the aftermath of the Watergate scandal, when a collection of secret tapes that President Richard Nixon had considered destroying played a defining role.
 The tapes revealed that Nixon tried to cover up the bungled burglary of Democratic National Committee headquarters.
 He chose to resign rather than face impeachment and removal from office.